Apply to middle school for fall 2026 by Friday, December 12, 2025!

 Upper Grades (Grades 9–12)

 You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students.
-You can also learn more about Italian American Heritage and Culture Month, including additional reading recommendations, from the New York Public Library.
+You can also find even more great recommendations in the Computer Science Education Collection on Sora!

 Missed our previous book recommendations?